hashicorp/hcl/README.md

 file, verifies that it conforms to the expected structure, and returns high-level objects that the application can use for further processing.

-## Experimental HCL2

-This repository contains the experimental version 2 of HCL.
-This new version combines the initial iteration of HCL with the interpolation language HIL to produce a single configuration language that supports arbitrary expressions.

-At this time the HCL2 syntax and the Go API are still evolving.
-Backward-compatibility is not guaranteed and so any application using this library should use vendoring.

-The new implementation has a completely new parser and Go API, with no direct migration path.
-Although the syntax is similar, the implementation takes some very different approaches to improve on some "rough edges" that existed with the original implementation and to allow for more robust error handling.

-Once this new implementation reaches stability, its package paths will be changed to reflect that it is the _current_ HCL implementation.
-At that time, the original implementation will be archived.

 ## Why?

 Newcomers to HCL often ask: why not JSON, YAML, etc?